matkv/dotfiles/README.md

 In general, when using Doom Emacs, only the config files in ```~/.doom.d/``` should be used, not the normal Emacs config files.

 * config.el - configuration
-* init.el - specifies what is loaded when Doom Emacs starts
+* init.el - specifies what is loaded when Doom Emacs starts, which Doom modules are enabled
 * packages.el - packages/plugins that should be installed

+Generally we don't need to mess with the ```init.el``` file, except when it comes to **uncommenting** lines that are commented out in order to enable some modules.

 Continue with [this video tutorial](https://youtu.be/iab2z21cRqA?t=550).

 ---
 ---